Missions

 Faithful St. James members cut and assemble quilts and school bags.
 Large and small pieces of fabric become a message of peace and love as they are stitched together and sent to those in need.

-While most quilts are distributed through LWR to countries experiencing a disaster some quilts are donated to meet needs in our country.
+These quilts are donated to meet needs in our country.
 Sewn bags are filled with necessary school supplies that enable children to attend school and have a better future.
 More workers mean more quilts and school bags will be made.
-Check the calendar to see when to show up and find your role in this worthwhile endeavor.

 We support small farmers around the world through sales of Lutheran World Relief Fair Trade items.
 Fair Trade is a way of doing business that acknowledges the worth and basic human rights of all people.
 When you buy Fair Trade items, more of the money you spend reaches the hands of the people who produced them.
 Look for the Equal Exchange coffee, tea, cocoa, olive oil, and chocolate bars on the shelves next to the Art Gallery.